Riyadh compound bombings

-Two major bombings took place in residential compounds in Riyadh, Saudi Arabia in 2003.
-On 12 May 2003, 39 people were killed, and over 160 wounded when bombs went off at three compounds in Riyadh—Dorrat Al Jadawel, Al Hamra Oasis Village, and the Vinnell Corporation Compound.
-On 8 November, a bomb was detonated outside the Al-Mohaya housing compound west of Riyadh, killing at least 17 people and wounding 122.
+Two major bombings took place in residential compounds in Riyadh, Saudi Arabia on 12 May 2003, 39 people were killed, and over 160 wounded (mostly Westerners) when bombs went off at three compounds in Riyadh—Dorrat Al Jadawel, Al Hamra Oasis Village, and the Vinnell Corporation Compound.
+On 8 November, a bomb was detonated outside the Al-Mohaya housing compound west of Riyadh, killing at least 17 people and wounding 122, mostly Arab foreigners.

 The bombings have been attributed to Islamic extremists as part of a campaign against Westerners and Westernization in Saudi Arabia.
 They are thought to have been sparked by the stationing of US troops in Saudi Arabia during the 1991 Gulf War with Iraq.

 Prelude

 A smaller campaign of insurgency in Saudi Arabia had begun in November 2000 when car bombings were carried out targeting and killing individual expatriates in Riyadh and other cities.
 As early as February 2003, the US State Department issued travel warnings that Westerners could be targeted by terrorists.
 The warnings followed an explosion at a private residence where weapons, explosives, cash, and false documents were subsequently discovered.
 In early May 2003, the US State Department warned that terrorists were in the final stages of planning terrorist attacks in Saudi Arabia.
-The Saudi government also warned of this, and issued an alert for 19 men believed to be members of Al-Qaeda planning attacks.
+The Saudi government also warned of this and issued an alert for 19 men believed to be members of Al-Qaeda planning attacks.